Luiz Inacio Lula da Silva Fast Facts

 February 17, 2012 - Da Silva's cancer is in complete remission.

 March 4, 2016 - Da Silva is questioned by police probing potentially damning corruption claims that the former leader staunchly denies.
-The interrogation came the same day authorities searched the ex-President's home, the Lula Institute, his son's home and others.
+The interrogation comes the same day authorities search the ex-president's home, the Lula Institute, his son's home and others.
 Police say the activity is part of a broader inquiry into corruption and money laundering tied to Brazil's state-owned oil company, Petrobras.

+March 16, 2016 - Da Silva accepts an offer to become chief of staff for his successor and protégé, Dilma Rousseff.
+The appointment gives da Silva some legal immunity in a corruption investigation and fuels political tensions in the divided country.
+Da Silva is sworn in as chief of staff on March 17.

+March 18, 2016 - A judge from Brazil's Supreme Federal Court files an injunction blocking da Silva from becoming chief of staff to President Dilma Rousseff.